 “The international community has turned its back on us,” he said. ”[ISIS] are here but the problem is international.
 If they don't help us with regards to camps and justice, we will face catastrophe.
 That catastrophe will be faced not just by us but by the international community, so they have to face their responsibilities.
 We’ve said dozens of times that we can’t do it alone.”

 The fear is that ISIS could reconstitute and liberate the prisons.
 Prison guards told VICE that they fear ISIS sleeper cells could target the prisons in order to free the suspects.

 "It’s possible that Isis might renew itself, organize itself and regain territory,” Omar said.
 “That’s why we need to carry out this struggle together."

-There have been numerous unsuccessful attempts by prisoners to break out of the cells and women have been smuggled out of the camps.
+There've been numerous unsuccessful attempts by prisoners to break out of the cells, and women have been smuggled out of the camps.

-In October, after Trump announced the withdrawal of American troops from the border with Turkey, President Tayep Erdogan ordered an incursion that pushed the SDF deeper into Syria.
+In October, after Trump announced the withdrawal of American troops from the border with Turkey, President Recep Tayyip Erdogan ordered an incursion that pushed the SDF deeper into Syria.

 This has threatened the fragile balance the SDF has been struggling to maintain since the battle against the terrorist group ended.
 Following the incursion, the number of attacks claimed by ISIS sleeper cells in the region increased, according to Rojava Information Center.

 It’s hoped that establishing a court system will ease the burden faced by Kurdish forces as convictions would help speed up the process of relocating the prisoners.

 Unlike neighbouring Iraq, ISIS fighters who are convicted do not face the death penalty in the Kurdish controlled region.